Cyber-Labs/Session-Reports/Android Development/2020-2021/Session 1.md

  - Replace all the {} with their values.
 Name this file as Session {Session no.}.md (without braces) and submit a PR.
 -->
 # Session 1
-Introduction to Constraint Layout
+Introduction to ConstraintLayout
 Conducted on: 27.01.2020

 ## Agenda
-An Introduction to Constraint Layout
+An Introduction to ConstraintLayout

 ## Summary
-Constraint Layout is better performance wise because it avoids helps view hierarchy.
+ConstraintLayout is better performance-wise because it helps avoids view hierarchy.
 Flat layouts are quicker to render.
-Various constraints available to create flat complex layouts using Constraint Layout was taught.
+Various constraints available to create flat complex layouts using ConstraintLayout was taught.

-Disscussion included:
+Discussion included:

 * Relative positioning
 * Dimension constraints